 All 1267 participants were included in the multiple imputation model.
 1247 were included in the mixed model, as 20 participants had no recorded HADS at any time point.
 In the completers only analysis 897 (71%) were included at 3-month follow up, 727 (57%) at 12 months, and 728 (57%) at 24 months.
 Trajectories of the mean raw depression and anxiety scores at each time point are shown in Fig 2.
 Numerical details are provided in Table 2.
 At all time points, and across all arms, there was no evidence of harm.

 Fig 2.
 Depression score over 24 months of follow-up.
+Data are mean (standard error) of all measured HADS at each time point (Table 2)

+Fig 3.
 Anxiety score over 24 months of follow-up.
 Data are mean (standard error) of all measured HADS at each time point (Table 2)